sjberry/express-multifurcator/docs/API.md

 An options configuration object to pass to the `add` method.
 Can be used to configure hostname routing and redirection.

+##### options.forceTLS

+Type: `Boolean`

+A flag indicating whether or not an application should be mounted spanning HTTPS and HTTP.
+Has no effect unless the mounted `address` is HTTPS.

+A value of `true` manifests in insecure requests being redirected to their secure counterpart.

+An error will be thrown if an application has been previously mounted on the same address and hostname with the HTTP protocol.

 ##### options.hostnames

 Type: `String` or `Array<String>`